DavidJCobb/DovahKit/native/src/DovahKit/dovahscript/wrappers/unusual/README.md

-There are certain rules and guidelines  that need to be followed when writing a This folder  is for Lua classes that wrap a native object directly  rather than through an instance of `wrapper`.
+This folder  is for Lua classes that wrap a native object directly  rather than through an instance of `wrapper`.
 As such, there's a one-to-one mapping between a userdata and an  instance &mdash; that is, no two userdata  refer to the same